ngamiga@gmail.com

 Further Reading

-Below is some scans from Amiga magazine coverage of the new Amiga.
-There was more published in these mags and across many issues, so if you can get some old amiga mags from summer of 1999 for loads more details.
+Below are some scans from Amiga magazine coverage of the new Amiga.
+There was more published in these mags and across many issues, so if you can get hold of old Amiga mags from summer of 1999, you can find out more about the planned machine.

 mcc1